ErikBaer/alexa-serverless-audiostream/ReadMe.md

 - configure the serverless framework for the provider AWS
 - retrieve the credentials for api access to your Amazon-Developer account
-- for the purpose of this example please add those credentials to the file config/default.json (- ignored by git)
+- please enter those credentials into the file .env.example and rename it to .env
+- the variables will be injected into the process at runtime and are not subject to any version control (.gitignore)

 ###### For detailed information on how to retrieve and configure the credentials, please kindly refer to these sources below:
 https://www.serverless.com/framework/docs/providers/aws/guide/credentials/